DPontes/dotfiles/README.md

     - 4 space tabs
     - New lines are auto-indented
     - Curly-braces({}) will be aligned automatically
+    - In the statusbar are showed:
-    - File path and name is showed
+        - File path and name
+        - Cursor current line and column
     - Lines are showed

 ## Extra instructions